swordapp/Simple-Sword-Server/README.md

 Prerequisites
 -------------

-SSS depends on web.py and lxml, so you will need to easy_install both of these before proceeding.
+The core SSS depends on lxml, so you will need to easy_install that before proceeding, or run the setup.py with pip

 You will need to have installed libxml2 and libxslt1.1 for lxml to install.

+Depending on whether you plan to use the web.by or the pylons front-end, you will then need to install the framework yourself, as the setup.py will not do that for you (to save having to install an entire framework that you're not going to use).

 Configuration
 -------------